grafana/tanka/docs/known-issues.md

 https://github.com/ksonnet/ksonnet-lib.
 When a pre-compiled version is available, install it using `jb`, otherwise compile it yourself and place it under `lib/`.

+### Unexpected diff if the same port number is used for UDP and TCP
+A [long-standing bug in `kubectl`](https://github.com/kubernetes/kubernetes/issues/39188) results in an incorrect diff output if the same port number is used multiple times in differently named ports, which commonly happens if a port is specified using both protocols, `tcp` and `udp`.
+Nevertheless, `tk apply` will still work correctly.